yannbouteiller/vgamepad/readme/linux.md

 On Linux, `vgamepad` currently relies on `libevdev`.
 It emulates a subset of the X360 and DS4 capabilities in `evdev` by managing a virtual `uinput` device.

-While we are trying to make this emulation close to the real thing, we are not quite there yet.
+While we are trying to make this emulation as close to the real thing as possible, we are not quite there yet.
 If you know how to advance toward this goal, your contribution would be **very appreciated** :heart_eyes:

 For now, most basic `vgamepad` calls work on Linux, but you shouldn't expect your app to react exactly as if an actual X360 / DS4 gamepad were connected to your machine.